Paper airplane icon

 A guide to transport in Albania: Its not impossible but it is an experience!, bogove, berat, hitchhike, hitch hike, hitchhiking, is it safe, what do I do, public transport, taxi, scam, help, how to get around Albania, backpacking in albania, tirana, skhoder, berat, furgon, mini bus, timetable, local bus, cost, price, how to, sights from the window, village, real life, off the beaten track, off the beaten path, europe, eastern europe.

-Even the long distance coaches can be flagged down to at the side of the road and also you can ask the driver to drop you literally anywhere along the route.
-So if you are heading to a town nearby to a major city it might be easier to mention it to your driver instead of getting more transport back.
-Sometimes they will even take a detour to drop you off!
+Even the long-distance coaches and mini buses can be flagged down at the side of the road and you can also you can ask the driver to drop you literally anywhere along the route.
+So if you are heading to a town near a major city it might be easier to mention it to your driver, sometimes they will even take a detour to drop you off.

 Hitchhiking in Albania is a legitimate way of getting around!
-I mean, you see old women doing it all time,it really is the norm and quite easy to do!
+I mean, you see old women doing it all the time, it really is the norm and quite easy to do!
+In fact, its another reason why Albania is one of the top destinations for backpackers.

 I was a little reluctant to give it a go at first even though I had always wanted to.
 I wasn’t sure Albania was the place to try it but it is strange how perception changes once you visit somewhere.
 The name Albania before felt scary and aggressive, now when I say it I am filled with the images of friendliness and beauty!